 It’s taken an hour of tantrums, tears and pleas for “just one more story”.
 Now there’s finally silence from upstairs.
 Immediately pouring yourself a drink could stop you from making the most of these precious hours – you could be less motivated to do things.

 Stay on track: Have something planned for when the kids have gone to bed and you're less likely to spend the rest of the evening with a glass in hand.
 Watch a film, read your book or chat to your partner.
 You’ll appreciate these things better having drank less or no alcohol.

 So you’ve resolved to not drink for the evening.
 But then your partner asks if you fancy opening a bottle of wine.
 Do you have the resolve to resist?

-Finish the bottle and you’ll both have drunk above the Chief Medical Officer’s (CMO) alcohol unit guidelines and the negative effect alcohol can have on your sex life.
+Finish the bottle and you’ll both have drunk a good portion of the UK Chief Medical Officers' low risk drinking guidelines.
+Doing this regularly could start to affect your relationship in negative ways particularly in the bedroom.
 Alcohol dulls sensation for men and women, and men can struggle to get an erection.
-Drinking too much can also make you more aggressive, causing arguments.

 Stay on track: Spend time making and eating a nice dinner with your partner, talking and, perhaps, more as the night rolls on.
 If you both decide that you’d like to only have alcohol with your meal, limit it to just one or two medium glasses each.

 Want to make sure you’re staying within the alcohol unit guidelines?
 Download our free Drinkaware: Track and Calculate Units app for iOS or Android phones.